seleniumbase/SeleniumBase/README.md

 sudo python setup.py install
 ```

-If you do desire connecting to a MySQL DB to record the results of your test runs, run this command: (Make sure you already have MySQL installed from either Brew or web-download)
+If you do desire connecting to a MySQL DB to record the results of your test runs, run this command: (Make sure you already have MySQL installed from either Brew or web-download.
+If you're a WINDOWS user, you may have problems on the MySQL installation part.
+To get around this, you can either follow the instructions from the error message given, or you can pip install the previous requirements.txt file.)

 ```bash
 sudo pip install -r server_requirements.txt